-Net cash provided by financing activities was \$57.6 million and \$20.8 million in the years ended December 31, 2013 and 2012, respectively.
+Net cash provided by financing activities was \$0.1million and \$57.6 million in 2014 and 2013, respectively.
 Net cash provided by financing activities was attributable to proceeds from sales of our common stock and exercise of warrants.

 Capital Resource Requirements